elibroftw/discord-bot/README.md

 # Discord Bot (Works best self hosted)
-A discord bot (called El Chapo) I made using the discord.py module and is self hosted.
+A discord bot (called El Chapo) I made using the `discord.py` module and is self hosted.
 This bot is tailored towards being a custom bot for one server rather than one bot for multiple servers (edge cases where downloading songs is blocking).
 I am not liable for any illegal activities one conducts using my bot or my code.

 # Features
-For a list of commands view bot.py
+For more info, view [bot.py](../discord-bot/bot.py)

 - Tic-Tac-Toe (Difficulty set to impossible)
 - Youtube search